Part Mode

 Generative drafting is a process of generating drawing views of a part or an assembly created earlier.

-The parametric dimensions and the annotations added to the component in the
+The parametric dimensions and the annotations added to the component in the Part mode can be

 generated in the drawing views.
 Generative drafting is bidirectionally associative in nature.
 Automatic